How did Furness Withy become the third largest shipping company in the world?

 Royal Mail Lines was acquired in 1965.
 Following the acquisition Furness Withy operated 64 ships with a tonnage of 600,000.

-The Furness repair yard in Hartlepool was acquired by Swan Hunter in 1967.
+The Furness repair yard in Hartlepool was sold to Swan Hunter in 1967.

-By 1970 Furness Withy had a fleet of just over 100, and a tonnage of over one million.
+Furness Withy had a fleet of just over 100 vessels by 1970, with a tonnage of over one million.
 The company employed 9,500 people in Britain.

-Furness Withy operated 50 ships with a tonnage of one million, and was the third largest merchant shipping group in Britain in 1980.
+Furness Withy operated 50 vessels with a tonnage of one million, and was the third largest merchant shipping group in Britain in 1980.

 Furness Withy was acquired by Orient Overseas Container (Holdings) of Hong Kong, controlled by C Y Tung (1912 – 1982), for nearly £112.5 million in 1980.

-Furness Withy was sold to Oetker Group in 1990.
+Furness Withy was sold to Oetker Group of Germany in 1990.